databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_separatebands(tile)

-    Returns a set of new single-band rasters, one for each band in the input raster.
+    Returns a set of new single-band rasters, one for each band in the input tile.
 The result set will contain one row per input band for each :code:`tile` provided.

-    :param tile: A column containing the raster tile.
+    :param tile: A column containing the tile tile.
     :type tile: Column (RasterTileType)
     :rtype: Column: (RasterTileType)

 .. note::
-  ️⚠️ Before performing this operation, you may want to add an identifier column to the dataframe to trace each band back to its original parent raster.
+  ️⚠️ Before performing this operation, you may want to add an identifier column to the dataframe to trace each band back to its original parent tile.
 ..

     :example: